 - child dependant amount.

-Jobseeker’s Benefit is not liable to Universal Social Charge (USC) or Pay Related Social Insurance (PRSI).
+Jobseeker’s Benefit and Jobseeker’s Benefit (Self-Employed) are not liable to Universal Social Charge (USC) or Pay Related Social Insurance (PRSI).

-Income Tax is collected on Jobseeker's Benefit by reducing your annual tax credits and rate band.
-When you start working again, we will send you a new tax credit certificate showing the revised amounts.
+The IT is collected on Jobseeker's Benefit by reducing your annual tax credits and rate band.
+When you start working again, we will send you a new Tax Credit Certificate showing the revised amounts.

-If you claim an income tax refund, while you are unemployed, the taxable amount of your Jobseeker's Benefit will be added to your pay, and we will then calculate what refund (if any) you are due.
+You might claim an IT refund, while you are unemployed.
+If you do, the taxable amount of your Jobseeker's Benefit will be added to your pay.
+We will then calculate what refund (if any) you are due.

-Jobseeker's Allowance differs from Jobseeker's Benefit and is not liable to Income Tax, USC or PRSI.
-See Taxation of social welfare payments for more information on taxable social welfare payments.
+Jobseeker's Allowance differs from Jobseeker's Benefit and is not liable to IT, USC or PRSI.